 The Iowa DNR's recommended stocking rate is successful and well respected because it is based on research funded by fishing license dollars.
 This research was initiated to assist landowners in their efforts to provide quality angling to fellow Iowans.

-Iowa ponds contain about 250 pounds of bluegills per surface acre of water; hence, this species will provide most of the fishing in a pond.
-Harvest of bluegills can be started the second year after stocking.
+Iowa ponds contain about 250 pounds of Bluegill per surface acre of water; hence, this species will provide most of the fishing in a pond.
+Harvest of Bluegill can be started the second year after stocking.
 Bluegill limits need not be imposed on private ponds because they are plentiful.

-Bass populations in a balanced Iowa pond will reach 50-75 lbs/acre, approximately 1/5 that of bluegill.
-Bass should not be removed from the pond until the fourth year after stocking.
+Largemouth Bass populations in a balanced Iowa pond will reach 50-75 lbs/acre, approximately 1/5 that of bluegill.
+Largemouth Bass should not be removed from the pond until the fourth year after stocking.
 No more than 15 bass/acre over 14 inches in length should be removed annually.
-Greater harvest rates will reduce the quality of both bass and bluegill fishing.
+Greater harvest rates will reduce the quality of both Largemouth Bass and Bluegill fishing.

 Key to management: harvest most bluegills, release most bass.